Lotus Sutra: Chapters 10–22

 The Buddha states that whoever hears even just one line from the sūtra will attain Buddhahood.
-This chapter presents the practices of teaching the sutra which includes accepting, embracing, reading, reciting, copying, explaining, propagating it, and living in accordance with its teachings.
+This chapter presents the practices of teaching the sūtra which includes accepting, embracing, reading, reciting, copying, explaining, propagating it, and living in accordance with its teachings.
 The teachers of the Dharma (dharmabhāṇaka) are praised as the messengers of the Buddha.
-The Buddha states that they should be honored as if they were Buddhas and that stupas should be built wherever the sutra is taught, recited or written.
+The Buddha states that they should be honored as if they were Buddhas and that stupas should be built wherever the sūtra is taught, recited or written.
 Someone who does not know the Lotus is like digging a well and finding only dry earth, while a bodhisattva that knows the Lotus is like striking water.
-The Buddha also says that he will send emanations to protect the teachers of the sutra.
+The Buddha also says that he will send emanations to protect the teachers of the sūtra.